The-Lukashian-Calendar/lukashian/README.md

 Use the `org.lukashian.Formatter` class to format Instants, Days and Years.
 Please see the [Javadoc](https://www.lukashian.org/javadoc/org/lukashian/Formatter.html) for all available formatting options.

-### Using different calendar implementations
+### Using different calendar instances

-By default, the Lukashian Calendar uses the implementation for Planet Earth.
-However, because the Lukashian Calendar mechanism makes no assumptions about how long days and years are, or how many days a year should have, it is possible to create implementations for other planets.
-Please see the
+By default, the Lukashian Calendar uses the instance for Planet Earth.
+However, because the Lukashian Calendar mechanism makes no assumptions about how long days and years are, or how many days a year should have, it works universally for every planet, moon or space station.
+In addition to the instance for Planet Earth, an instance for Planet Mars is available as well.

+Using a different calendar instance can be done in one of two ways.
+First, you could use the instantiators of `Instant`, `Day` and `Year` that take a calendar key as a parameter (for example, the `of`, `ofEpoch` or `now` methods).
+For the various calendar keys that are available, please see `CalendarKeys`.
+For example, to instantiate the current `Instant` on Planet Mars, use `Instant.now(CalendarKeys.MARS)`.

+The second way to use a different calendar instance, is to set the default calendar instance to a different value.
+Calling `MillisecondStore.store().setDefaultCalendarKey(CalendarKeys.MARS)` will cause all subsequent instantiatiors of `Instant`, `Day` and `Year` that don't explicitly specify a calendar key, to use the instance of Planet Mars.

+It is also possible to create your own calendar instance.
+Please see the [Javadoc](https://www.lukashian.org/javadoc/overview-tree.html) of the
-[Javadoc](https://www.lukashian.org/javadoc/overview-tree.html) of the `MillisecondStore` and `MillisecondStoreDataProvider` classes for more details.
+`MillisecondStore` and `MillisecondStoreDataProvider` classes for more details.

-### Loading calendar implementations from an external resource
+### Loading calendar instances from an external resource

-In order to facilitate central maintenance and governance of the official numbers that define an implementation of the Lukashian Calendar, the
+In order to facilitate central maintenance and governance of the official numbers that define an instance of the Lukashian Calendar, the
-`ExternalResourceMillisecondStoreDataProvider` can load implementations from external resources.
+`ExternalResourceMillisecondStoreDataProvider` can load instances from external resources.

-The `FileMillisecondStoreDataProvider` and `HttpMillisecondStoreDataProvider` provide functionality for loading implementations via files or HTTP URL's, respectively, whereas the `StandardEarthHttpMillisecondStoreDataProvider` loads the implementation for Planet Earth directly from the official lukashian.org server.
+The `FileMillisecondStoreDataProvider` and `HttpMillisecondStoreDataProvider` provide functionality for loading instances via files or HTTP URL's, respectively, whereas the `StandardEarthHttpMillisecondStoreDataProvider` loads the instance for Planet Earth directly from the official lukashian.org server.

 Please see the [Javadoc](https://www.lukashian.org/javadoc/overview-tree.html) for full documentation on these classes.